Mexican minister ramps up pressure for speedy NAFTA deal

 A vast majority of Mexicans remained in favor of free trade, and U.S. President Donald Trump was coming under increasing pressure from political supporters in farming states to renew the trade deal, the Mexican minister said.

 If NAFTA was not reworked soon, terms of negotiation could be shifted by political developments, such Democrats winning control of the U.S. Senate, Guajardo said.
 He noted that Democrats claimed victory this week in a special congressional election in Pennsylvania in a district Trump had won in 2016.
+The vote tally officially remains too close to call.

+Speaking at a fundraiser in the state of Missouri on Wednesday, Trump reiterated that he thought it best to kill NAFTA and strike a new deal.

+“Let’s start all over again ... because the best deal is to terminate it and then make a new deal,” Trump said, according to a transcript published by the Washington Post.
+“But I don’t know that we can make a deal because Mexico is so spoiled with this horrible deal that they’ve lived with.”

+Nonetheless, Trump’s comments appear to contradict statements made by his newly installed director of the White House National Economic Council, Larry Kudlow.

+On Wednesday, Kudlow said he thought NAFTA needs to be reupholstered in many ways, but ditching it would have bad consequences.

-Editing by Dave Graham and David Gregorio
+Editing by Dave Graham, David Gregorio and Lisa Shumaker